-The Civil Society, Markets, and Democracy initiative (CSM&D) of the Council on Foreign Relations (CFR) aims to offer fresh thinking on what the United States and others--including foreign governments, corporations, NGOs, international organizations, and the leaders and citizens of developing countries themselves--can do to foster open, prosperous, and stable societies.
-The initiative currently focuses on four areas that lie at the intersection of societal, economic, and political themes:
+The Civil Society, Markets, and Democracy initiative (CSMD) of the Council on Foreign Relations (CFR) aims to offer fresh thinking on what the United States and others--including foreign governments, corporations, NGOs, international organizations, and the leaders and citizens of developing countries themselves--can do to foster open, prosperous, and stable societies.
+The initiative currently focuses on three areas:

 Many viewed the end of the Cold War as the triumph of the Western model of liberal capitalist democracy.
-Today, however, that is no longer clear.
-China's rise has produced an alternative system of "authoritarian capitalism"; attempts to build enduring democratic institutions in Iraq and Afghanistan have faced deep challenges; and the economic crisis of recent years has rattled faith in open markets.
-CSM&D is examining issues surrounding economic and political openness and reform—and U.S. efforts to promote these goals—in the context of current debates.
+Today, howeverthe preeminence of the democratic model is no longer clear.
+China's rise has produced an alternative system of "authoritarian capitalism"; attempts to build enduring democratic institutions in Iraq and Afghanistan faced deep challenges; and the economic crisis of recent years has rattled faith in open markets.
+CSMD is examining issues surrounding economic and political openness and reform—and U.S. efforts to promote these goals.

 The question of what governments and societies should do to challenge and reduce the appeal of political extremism has come to the fore in recent years.
-Many fear that radicalized groups and individuals seek to exploit open societies and democratic institutions in the West and in Muslim-majority countries to gain popularity and power.
+Many fear that radicalized groups and individuals seek to exploit open societies and democratic institutions to gain popularity and power.
 The potential success of these groups poses considerable social, political, and security concerns around the world.
-CSM&D is examining a variety of related topics, including ways in which recruitment into extremism can be interrupted, the effectiveness of deradicalization programs, and the role of education and civil society in curbing extremism and offering attractive, alternative narratives to young people.
+CSMD is examining a variety of related topics, including ways in which recruitment into extremism can be interrupted, the effectiveness of deradicalization programs, and the role of education and civil society in curbing extremism and offering attractive, alternative narratives to young people.

 For more on what the United States and others can do to foster open, prosperous, and stable societies, visit CSM&D.